yanhuata/DS504CS586-S21/project4/README.md

 ## Project Guidelines

 #### Dataset Description
 The data is binary pickled file.
 The data is stored in a dictionary, in which the key is ID of a driver and value is list of his/her trajectories.
 For each trajectory, the basic element is similar to project 2.
 Each element in the trajectory is in the following format, [ plate, longitude, latitude, second_since_midnight, status, time ].
-Data can be found at [Google Drive](https://drive.google.com/file/d/1aHGJx2KtzjCRlfPYefPaGPl3e5lyJTX-/view?usp=sharing)
+Data can be found at [Google Drive](https://drive.google.com/file/d/1aHGJx2KtzjCRlfPYefPaGPl3e5lyJTX-/view?usp=sharing).
+The training data contain **500** drivers and **5**-day trajectories for each driver.
 #### Feature Description
 * **Plate**: Plate means the taxi's plate.
 In this project, we change them to 0~500 to keep anonymity.
 Same plate means same driver, so this is the target label for the classification.
 * **Longitude**: The longitude of the taxi.